|Nutrition Facts (per serving)|

 Prepare Orange Peel

-- Cut strips in half, across the width.
-I like to make a bias cut (on a slant) but a straight cut works just as well.
+Cut strips in half, across the width.
+You can make a bias cut (on a slant) but a straight cut works just as well.

 Prepare the Sweet

-- Add orange peel, return to a boil, and cook for 5-7 minutes just until the syrup begins to thicken slightly (it should be quite syrupy—but thick enough to coat a metal spoon).
+Add orange peel, return to a boil, and cook for 5 to 7 minutes until syrup begins to thicken slightly (it should be quite syrupy—but thick enough to coat a metal spoon).

-- In Greece, spoon sweets are served as shown in the photo - a spoonful on a small plate, usually accompanied by a glass of cold water.
+In Greece, spoon sweets are served as a spoonful on a small plate, usually accompanied by a glass of cold water.
 They're not served as desserts, but rather as a sweet snack.
 In your home, spoon sweets might find a place as a dessert, snack, or a dessert sauce with ice cream, yogurt, cake, and even pastries.

 What's Left Over?